Shak2000/GuessingGames/README.md

    - **Person's Photo**: Automatically extracted from Wikipedia (if available)
    - **Name Box**: The person's name in a blue gradient box
    - **Biographical Information**: Birth/death dates, places, and Wikipedia link in a styled box
-   - **Family Information**: Parents, spouse, and children in a matching styled box
+   - **Family Information**: Parents, siblings, spouse, and children in a matching styled box
    - **Interactive Map**: Google Maps showing birth and death locations with custom markers
    - **Explanation Box**: The AI's reasoning in a gray box below
 4. **Provide Feedback**: Click "Correct" if the guess is right, or "Incorrect" if it's wrong